Why Direct Injection Compressor Lubrication Is the Best Choice

-There are some significant benefits to the once through direct injection lubrication system:
+Some significant benefits to the once-through direct injection lubrication system:

 - Flush out deposits.
-As clean oil is injected into the compressor, the dirty oil is flushed out, taking with it any sticky deposits that could cause the vanes or rotor to get stuck.
+As clean oil is injected into the compressor, the dirty oil is flushed out, taking any sticky deposits that could cause the vanes or rotor to get stuck.

 - Protects components from damage.
 Clean oil that is free of debris and deposits lubricates more effectively and thus prevents damage to the internal components of the compressor.
 Additionally, the clean injected oil creates a thin film of oil on all of the internal components of the compressor protecting them from corrosion.